Olsro/reddit-ipod-guides/guides/apple-oldmusicplayer-buyeruserguide.md

 - These have the best color screens.
 - Can play the Clickwheel Games with the best possible performance.
 - Some cool gadget features: Genius, Cover Flow
+- Can play videos and be a pretty solid, fast, and reliable way to enjoy 4:3 and 16:9 contents on the go especially if you battery mod it.

 **Cons:**
-- The "On-the-go" playlist is annoying to build on device because it asks for a confirm each time you want to add new content to it
 - iPod Classics 6G and 6.5G are limited to 128GB storage mods on Stock OS.
 - More difficult to open compared to the iPod Video

 **Advices:**
 - Don't mod this kind of iPod with a green board + a CF card, there's annoying sound noises when there is disk accesses with this configuration.
 I recommend to get an iFlash Solo + an SD card instead.
+I also recommend that cheap SSD plug&play solution that you can get from Ali Express: https://fr.aliexpress.com/item/1005008215403225.html
 - Check this video from Nekomichi to learn how to open as easy as possible this iPod: https://www.youtube.com/watch?v=a3gPf6obQHs

 ## iPod Videos
-The model that introduced the final design, that Apple kept almost unchanged until the end of Clickwheel iPods.
+The model that introduced the final design & form factor, that Apple kept almost unchanged until the end of Clickwheel iPods.

 **Pros:**
 - A lot of parts available to buy (battery mods, custom shells, multiple iFlash boards)
 - This iPod is the first model with a "big" screen that can show a lot of text from each lines.
 Also, the Stock OS is able to scroll in real time too long texts from the metadata of your songs.
-- Can play all the Clickwheel Games with decent performance for most of them.
+- Can play all the Clickwheel Games (even the first ones, like Lost) with decent performance for most of them.
 A nice bonus to enjoy while enjoying the music.
+- Can play videos and be a pretty solid, fast, and reliable way to enjoy 4:3 and 16:9 contents on the go especially if you battery mod it.

 **Cons:**
-- Can't find any, it's a very balanced pod.
+- Many clickwheel games takes a long time to launch and lag
+- The whole iPod in menus/clickwheel games feels sluggish when there is music playing in the background

 **Advices:**
 - Get a 5.5G if you can, but 5G are fine.
 Don't feel worried too much about getting the 64MB RAM models, the difference is subtle with the 32MB of RAM models, and is noticeable only when storing more than 10K/20K songs.
 - Don't mod this kind of iPod with a green board + a CF card, there's annoying sound noises when there is disk accesses with this configuration.
 I recommend to get an iFlash Solo + an SD card instead.
+I also recommend that cheap SSD plug&play solution that you can from Ali Express: https://fr.aliexpress.com/item/1005008215403225.html
 - Check this video from Nekomichi to learn how to open as easy as possible this iPod: https://www.youtube.com/watch?v=a3gPf6obQHs

 ## iPod 4th gen Mono